splunk/public-o11y-docs/data-visualization/use-time-range-selector.rst

 .. meta::
    :description: The Time Range selector is located at the top right of dashboards and charts, and in the Chart Options tab.
 By default, Splunk Infrastructure Monitoring chooses the best time range based on the characteristics of the chart's data.
 However, you can use the Time Range selector to override the default for all charts in a dashboard.

-The Time Range selector is used through Splunk Observability Cloud.
+The time range selector is used through Splunk Observability Cloud.
 It can specify a chart's :ref:`default time range<default-time>` in the Chart Options tab.
-By default, Splunk Observability Cloud chooses the best time range for a chart based on the characteristics of the data that it shows.
-However, you can use the Time Range selector to :ref:`override the default<dashboard-time-range>` for all charts in a dashboard.
-The Time Range selector supports both relative and absolute time ranges.
+By default, Splunk Observability Cloud chooses the best time range for a chart or data view based on the characteristics of the data that it shows.
+However, you can use the time range selector to :ref:`override the default<dashboard-time-range>` for all charts in a dashboard.
+The time range selector supports both relative and absolute time ranges.

 Specify a relative time range